kalanakt/All-Url-Uploader/.github/ISSUE_TEMPLATE/bug_report.md

 Checklist

-[ ]  I added a descriptive title
+- [ ]  I added a descriptive title
-[ ] I searched for other issues and couldn't find a solution or duplication [ ] I already searched in Google and didn't find any good information or help
+- [ ] I searched for other issues and couldn't find a solution or duplication
+- [ ] I already searched in Google and didn't find any good information or help

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.